Chieltjee/Portfolio/FarmCrops/README.md

-# Snowie Snow Project
+# FarmCrops Project

-This is all the code i made for the snowie snow project.
+This is all the code i made for the FarmCrops project.